This lovely dish of garlic butter shrimp is ready in less than 20 minutes.

 Ingredients

 - Unsalted butter.
-I love using creamy European butter, but any butter will be great.
+I love using creamy European butter, but any butter will work.

 - Fresh garlic.
 I use fresh garlic cloves, peel them, and thinly slice them.